'Panga' review: Kangana Ranaut's film is a heartwarming tribute to mothers

 It is refreshing to see Kangana Ranaut play someone so normal and relatable like Jaya.
 She has over the past few years made her mark playing eccentric characters which have often been compared to her real-life persona, but perhaps Ranauat channelizes her mother and scores of other middle-class mothers in India while playing Jaya.
 Understated, restraint and very elegant.
 Jaya is like every other middle-class Indian woman who goes the extra mile to ensure their families get everything and often put their desires and aspirations to rest for domestic bliss.

-Ably supporting Ranaut is singer-actor Jassie Gill, who never oversteps and plays the supportive husband and doting father to the hilt.
+Ably supporting Kangana Ranaut is singer-actor Jassie Gill, who never oversteps and plays the supportive husband and doting father to the hilt.
+There's something really endearing about Gill's personality which makes him perfect for the role of the supportive Prashant.
 Neena Gupta plays Jaya's mother who is just as spirited as a person as her daughter.
 Richa Chadha as Meenu, Jaya's best friend and coach, gets the funny lines and delivers a commendable performance in the limited screen time that she has.
 The star of the film though is young actor Yagya Bhasin who plays Jaya's son Adi- a bright talented find who emotes through his big bright eyes and doesn't have a single false note.
 His scenes with Gill are so endearing to watch and the two make for a very good father-son duo- complementing each other with great performances.

 The filmmaker who has in the past made films like 'Nil Battey Sannata' and 'Bareilly Ki Barfi' and has by now completely aced the depiction of the societies in small-town India- where they are slowly getting accustomed to modernity but still are rooted to traditions and cultures.
 With each of her films, Tiwari makes small-town India look warm, real yet fascinating.

-There is not a single false note in Panga.
-It's that good.
-The writers show Jaya rubbing off the Indian captain Smita ( Smita Tambe) the wrong way in the second half which may appear a tad dramatic and unnecessary but ultimately they put together such a riveting, gripping, sensitive story that this little dramatization can be easily overlooked.
+There is not a single false note in 'Panga'.
+It's that good and that real.
+The writers show Jaya rubbing off the Indian captain Smita (Smita Tambe) the wrong way in the second half which may appear a tad dramatic and unnecessary but ultimately they put together such a riveting, gripping, sensitive story that this little dramatization can be easily overlooked.